renpy/renpy/sphinx/source/incompatible.rst

 7.5.0/8.0.0
 -----------

+Screens called by ``call screen`` no longer support roll forward by default.
+See :ref:`the changelog <call-screen-roll-forward>` for the problems it can cause.
+Roll forward can be enabled on a per screen basis with the `roll_forward` property, or for all screens with:

+    define config.call_screen_roll_forward = True

 Showif statements no longer take up space inside a vbox or hbox when the condition is false and the child is hidden.
 To revert this change::